amirongit/notecode/algebra.md

 ### Solving linear algebra inequalities 1
 - the procedure is the same as solving linear equations with key differences
-    - when using multiplication property, negative operand causes the inequality to get reversed
+    - when using multiplication or division property, negative operand causes the inequality to get reversed
 #### Interval notation
 - a way of writing subsets of the real number line
 - interval notations can be used to annotate a range of numbers